thelfer/mfem-mgis/docs/paper/joss/paper.md

 – Support for post-processing specific to nonlinear mechanic
 	- Compute stress and strain for each materials
 	- Paraview post processing files with internal state variables
+- Flexible support to easily customize your problem:
+	- Number of level of uniform refinement
+   	- Element type and order
+   	- Boundary conditions
+   	- Solver and Preconditionner used

 Tutorial: https://thelfer.github.io/mfem-mgis/web/tutorial.html